-After reviewing the charity's forecasts and projections, particularly in light of the impact of the current Covid 19 pandemic, the trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
+After reviewing the charity's forecasts and projections, the trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
 The charity therefore continues to adopt the going concern basis in preparing the financial statements.